darshil0/atlas-strategic-matrix/CONTRIBUTING.md

 git push origin feature/your-feature-name
 ```

-2. Go to the repository on GitHub and click "New Pull Request"
+2. Go to the repository on GitHub and click **New Pull Request**.

 3. Fill out the PR description with:
    - Clear description of changes
    - Link to related issues
    - Screenshots for UI changes
    - Testing performed
-   - Breaking changes (if any)
+   - Breaking changes, if any

-4. Wait for maintainer review (typically within 48 hours)
+4. Wait for maintainer review, typically within 48 hours.

 ### PR Template